evacaribbean/Blog/README.md

 ## Different Database Connections

 In [previous](https://github.com/evacaribbean/Blog#a-database-connected) blog post a Java DB (Derby) *network* JDBC driver was used to connect to an Apache's Derby database.
-Below an *embedded* Derby JDBC driver will be used to connect to the same database.
-And last, a connection showing how to connect a MySQL database, using a network JDBC driver.
+Below is an *embedded* Derby JDBC driver used to connect to the same database.
+And thereafter a connection showing how to connect to a MySQL database, using a network JDBC driver.

 <br>
 <br>